alainQtec/PsImport/Readme.md

 # [**PsImport**](https://github.com/alainQtec/PsImport)

-The PsImport module is a PowerShell tool that helps with dot-sourcing functions from scripts.
+A PowerShell module for dot-sourcing functions from scripts.

 Pretty handy when working with complex powershell Projects with many functions spread across multiple files.